 Jim Grover is well known for his exhibitions in the Oxo Gallery.
 This is his third.
-Hiscprevious two, Of things not seen (2016) and Windrush: Portrait of a Generation (2018) were highly acclaimed.
-Windrush: Portrait of a Generationattracted 13,000 visitors and received extensive media coverage.
-Jim documents, through words and images, stories about people and their communities which are often untold.
+His previous two, Of things, not seen (2016) and Windrush: Portrait of a Generation (2018), were highly acclaimed.
+Windrush: Portrait of a Generation attracted 13,000 visitors and received extensive media coverage.
+Through words and images, Jim documents stories about people and their communities, which are often untold.

 Here am I

 Speaking of the exhibition, Jim says, ‘It has been a pleasure and a privilege to spend time with the 12